AccelByte/revocation-grpc-plugin-server-csharp/README.md

       - Platform Store -> Item (Read, Create, Delete)
       - IAM -> User (Create, Delete)

-   > :warning: **Oauth Client created in this step is different from the one from Prerequisites section:** It is required by CLI demo app [here](src/AccelByte.PluginArch.Revocation.Demo.Client) in the next step to register the `gRPC Server` URL.
+   > :warning: **Oauth Client created in this step is different from the one from Prerequisites section:** It is required by the Postman collection in the next step to register the `gRPC Server` URL and also to create and delete test users.

-5. Create a user for testing.
-Keep the `Username` and `Password`.

-6. Use the demo CLI app [here](src/AccelByte.PluginArch.Revocation.Demo.Client/README.md) to test the example included in this project.

-> :warning: **Ngrok free plan has some limitations**: You may want to use paid plan if the traffic is high.
+5. Follow the instructions in the [Postman collection](demo/revocation-demo.postman_collection.json) overview to set up the environment, using the `Client ID` and `Client Secret` from the previous step.
+Pay attention to this app console log when extend app flow is running.
+At least one of the `gRPC Server` methods should get called when you run all the requests in the collection.

 ### Test Observability